CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-We will continue our study of Ephesians, February 9, 2023
+We will continue our study in Practice Spiritual Disciplines.

 <!--StartFragment-->

-> We continue our study of Ephesians, Chapter 6 using questions from Days 4-6.
+>

 <!--EndFragment-->